Mention the words “church growth” and you’ll be met with a variety of opinions.

 Notice that many of these reasons, while certainly influenced by faith and spirituality, can be addressed through practical and intentionally corrective steps.
 God calls and equips pastors and leaders to build up the body of Christ and lead a church to effective ministry.
 It’s certainly a spiritual endeavor.

 We’ve worked with hundreds of churches to create plans and strategies for growth.
 Through our Breaking 200 course, we’ve helped churches implement scalable systems.
-Through Church Fuel One, we provide fresh church growth tactics that can be quickly customized and implemented.
+Through Church Fuel, we provide fresh church growth tactics that can be quickly customized and implemented.

 Three Things That Lead to Growth